Table of Contents

 Funding and Budget

 Yes.
-This funding can be used for stipend and up to 50% of your tuition.
+This funding can be used for stipend and up to 50% of tuition.
 Please note that tuition funded via the YPS Grant Program is not eligible for the Graduate Student Tuition Matching Program.

 Can funds be directed to third parties (people from other institutions or agencies)?